chelto/scrapyadunit/Globalsites/README.md

 Scrapy web spider to crawl a website and pull out any DIV containers, + page title.

 spider.py included the config
-This has been setup to look for class ids on the page:
+This has been setup to look for the following class ids on the page:

 'url': response.url,
 'title of page': title.css('title::text').extract_first(),